HarmonicSet/HarmonicCapture/README.md

-# HarmonicScreenCapture
+# HarmonicCapture
-A free software for capturing video files from the computer desktop.
+A free software for capturing video files from the computer desktop screen.